The Hauntening: Plot

 In the family restaurant Bob and Linda Belcher tell their regular customer Teddy that they go to a haunted house with their children every year on Halloween.
 Louise, however, who would love to genuinely be scared, does not look forward to this, as she finds Haunted Houses boring and predictable.
 The parents explain that they have planned something to scare her themselves this time.
 Louise asks her siblings Tina and Gene if they know anything about it, which they deny.

 Linda and Bob show the children around the haunted house, but do not succeed in scaring them.
 Louise gets the idea to scare the parents, and the children hide in a pile of leaves in the garden and jump out of it when their parents frantically come looking.
 The family decides to go home, but discover there is not enough air in one of the car tires.
 As Bob tries to dial a tow truck, they see a man standing silently in the street wielding hedge trimmers.
 When he doesn't respond to their questions, they quickly shuffle back into the house.
 As the power goes out, they hear strange sounds from the basement, and go downstairs looking for the source.
 When a monstrous cry sends them back upstairs, they're stopped at the front door by the man with the shears trying to force his way in.
 Desperate, the family runs upstairs and locks themselves in the bathroom, avoiding a room containing only a chair on which sits a doll with twigs coming out of its eyes.
-Moments later, they hear heavy footsteps coming up the stairs, and as the strage man attempts to enter the bathroom, the family climbs through the window to the projecting roof.
+Moments later, they hear heavy footsteps coming up the stairs, and as the strange man attempts to enter the bathroom, the family climbs through the window to the projecting roof.
 Attempting to call for help, Bob drops his phone from the roof just as Three hooded figures appear on the lawn outside, and a large circle of grass seemingly catches fire around the house.
 Trapped with no way out, a flustered Louise turns to see the strange man in the open window behind her, and screams with fear... just as Gene snaps a photograph of her.
 Confused, Louise soon learns from her family that it all was a trick to get her scared, with even Gene and Tina privy to the plan.

 While the children scared their parents in the garden, Teddy deflated the tire (and, to Bob's dismay, cut the car's brake line).
 Mort was in the basement making the strange sounds, caused by him accidentally throwing out his back while trying to pick up a large sledgehammer.
 The house belongs to Mort's mother, and her boyfriend is the man who scared Louise.
 Ecstatic, Louise thanks her family.
 After the Belchers go back home, they watch the music video of "I Love U So Much (It's Scary)" by the boyband Boyz 4 Now from the episode of the same name.